open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-07.md

 has been released, along with 0.81.

 The major addition in 0.82 is the ability to export collector telemetry via OTLP.
-This is an experimental feature, please see the release notes for more details.
+Note that this is an experimental feature.
 0.81 removes the connectors feature gate, as connectors are no longer experimental.
 Both releases include a variety of enhancements and bug fixes, as well.
 Please see the release notes for more details.